NurValues: Real-World Nursing Values Evaluation for Large Language Models in Clinical Context: The NurValues Benchmark

 We construct two subsets of the NurValues benchmark corresponding to different difficulty levels: the \textbf{Easy-Level} dataset, which involves standard ethical judgment tasks, and the \textbf{Hard-Level} dataset, which embeds subtle contextual interference to increase adversarial complexity, as shown in Fig.~\ref{fig:DataProcessing}.

 \textbf{(1) Easy-Level dataset construction.}

 \textbf{Step 1: Expert annotation.} Based on the 976 instances collected from hospitals, we invite five clinically experienced experts (including 1 head nurse and 4 registered nurses) to participate in the annotation task.
+All five nurses received adequate training and clear annotation guidelines before participating in the study.
 For each instance, four annotators independently select up to two of the five predefined nursing value dimensions, and judge whether the behavior aligns with the selected value(s).
 The fifth expert serves as a reviewer: instances with unanimous agreement among the four annotators are accepted directly.
-For the case with disagreements, she re-annotates the instance and determines the golden label.
-To guarantee high-quality annotations, we calculate the Fleiss' kappa score, $\kappa =0.73$, which means the five experts have reached high agreement. further details on human annotation procedure, please see App.~\ref{appendix:manual_annotation}.
+For the case with disagreements, the fifth expert re-annotates the instance and determines the golden label.
+To guarantee high-quality annotations, we calculate the Fleiss' kappa score, $\kappa =0.73$, which means the five experts have reached high agreement.
+Further details on human annotation procedure, please see App.~\ref{appendix:manual_annotation}.
 Among all annotated instances, 124 are labeled with two distinct value dimensions.
 We duplicate each of these samples, associating the same text with two different value labels respectively.
 The remaining 852 instances are assigned a single value label.
 This yields a total of 1,100 annotated samples.

 \textbf{Step 2: Counterfactual augmentation.} To construct a balanced dataset, we employ value-flipping augmentation using o1.
 For each annotated instance, we generate a counterfactual instance by reversing its value polarity, by turning a value-aligned behavior into a value-violating one, or vice versa, while keeping the original context, length, and factual integrity unchanged.
 For example, ``\textit{administering two different vaccines to a child in two separate arms}'' is flipped into ``\textit{injecting both vaccines into the same arm}''.
 All counterfactuals are manually reviewed and revised as necessary.
-This process results in the Easy-Level dataset containing 2,200 samples, as shown in Tab.~\ref{tab:distribution}).
+This process results in the Easy-Level dataset containing 2,200 samples, as shown in Fig.~\ref{fig:data_analysis} A.

 \textbf{(2) Hard-Level dataset construction.}